charleshross/soarin/README.markdown

 Introduction
 -----------------------------

-This software is a super light weight RESTful framework for your future PHP code base.
-Every attempt has been made to make it as fast as possible (espsecially if you include all the below extensions properly).
+This software is a super lightweight RESTful framework for your future PHP code base.
+Every attempt has been made to make it as fast as possible (especially if you include all the below extensions properly).

 Installation
 -----------------------------